skupperproject/skupper-website/input/start/index.md

 is connected.
 To create the connection, we'll use two Skupper commands in concert:

-    skupper generate-secret <output-secret-file>
+    skupper connection-token <output-token-file>
-    skupper connect <input-secret-file>
+    skupper connect <input-token-file>

 To securely form a connection between namespaces, we first need a secret that signifies permission to connect.
-Use the `skupper generate-secret` command to generate a secret for another namespace:
+Use the `skupper connection-token` command to generate a token for another namespace:

 <div class="code-block-label">Namespace 1</div>

-    $ skupper generate-secret ~/secret.yaml
+    $ skupper connection-token ~/secret.yaml

-With the secret in hand, we're ready to connect.
-Pass the secret from namespace 1 to the `skupper connect` command in namespace 2:
+With the token in hand, we're ready to connect.
+Pass the token from namespace 1 to the `skupper connect` command in namespace 2:

 <div class="code-block-label">Namespace 2</div>